Best eco-friendly home and cleaning products

 Do you have an electric toothbrush?
 If so, you might be able to reduce your plastic waste by switching out your standard toothbrush heads for recyclable ones from LiveCoco.

-They sell toothbrush heads that are compatible with a few types of electric toothbrushes, including Oral-B or Braun ones that are supplied with circular brush heads, excluding iO versions.
+It sells toothbrush heads that are compatible with a few types of electric toothbrushes.
+These include Oral-B or Braun ones that are supplied with circular brush heads (excluding iO versions).

 After using the toothbrush heads, you can send them back to LiveCoco for recycling.